-If you’re looking for a reputable credit website to check your credit report and score, QLCredit offers your TransUnion credit report and score every two weeks, free of charge.
+If you’re looking for a reputable credit website to check your credit report and score, Rocket HQ offers your TransUnion credit report and score every seven days, free of charge.

 Regardless of your actual scores, it’s important to check up on all three of your credit reports at least once per year to ensure all your information is accurate and complete.
 This helps ensure you understand the factors impacting your score and what you can do to impact it.

 Do you have any additional questions about credit scores?
 Let us know in the comments below!

 If so, subscribe now for tips on home, money, and life delivered straight to your inbox.